WEATHER FORECAST FOR THE VIRGIN ISLANDS,

-Synopsis: Generally settled atmospheric conditions will prevail across the area over the next 24 hours, during which pockets of low level moisture embedded in the wind flow could trigger periods of brief showers.
+Synopsis: A trough in the vicinity will continue to maintain some instability across the region.
+This is likely to generate periods of showers in the area.
+Total rainfall accumulation could reach between 5 to 12.5 mm or .20 to .50 inch.

-Weather today: Partly cloudy with a 20 percent or slight chance of passing showers.
+Weather today: Cloudy conditions with a 70 percent or high chance of showers and a 40 percent or moderate chance of thunderstorms.

-Weather tonight: Partly cloudy with a 40 percent or moderate chance of passing showers.
+Weather tonight: Partly cloudy conditions with a 60 percent chance of showers.

 Seas: 1 to 1.5 meters or 3 to 5 feet.